 What is the most important information I should know about octreotide (Sandostatin LAR)?

-Before using octreotide, tell your doctor if you have diabetes, gallbladder disease, heart disease, thyroid problems, pancreatitis, kidney disease, or liver disease.
+Before using octreotide, tell your doctor if you have diabetes, gallbladder disease, heart disease, high blood pressure, a heart rhythm disorder, thyroid problems, pancreatitis, kidney disease, or liver disease.

 Additional Sandostatin LAR Information

 - Sandostatin LAR Drug Interactions Center: octreotide acetate im